YaxinCheng/ScriptTools/README.md

 ### Checking for existance of a specific course in a specific faculty at terms, and even a specific page on Dal Academic Timetable
 I have been waiting for the Mobile Computing course for so long, which was told will be available in the winter soon.<br>
 So, this is a tool to check if it is there or not

+## Flask-Manage
+### Django like management script for flask.
+Handles project settings and app seperation
+I am obsessed with the management app of Django, but I like the flexibility of Flask.
+Therefore, I built this script for myself to manage my flask app with similar actions